 Total Time: 25 minutes

-Servings: 4 -6 servings
+Servings: 4 servings

 Ingredients

-• 1 pkg.
-(16 ounces) rotini pasta
+• 1 (16-ounce) package rotini pasta

 • 1 tablespoon olive oil

-• Saltย andย pepper,
+• Saltย andย pepper

-• 2-1/2 teaspoons (2-3 cloves) minced garlic
+• 2-1/2 teaspoons minced garlic 2 to 3 cloves

 • 2 teaspoons dried Italian seasoning

-• Optional: 1/4 teaspoon red pepper flakes
+• 1/4 teaspoon red pepper flakes optional

 • 1/3 cup chicken broth

-• 1-1/4 cups tomato puree or tomato paste, Note 2
+• 1-1/4 cups tomato puree or tomato paste, see note 2

-• 1-1/2 cups half-and-half, Note 3
+• 1-1/2 cups half-and-half see note 3

 Instructions

 • Heads-up: Save some pasta water before draining!
-Cook pasta 1 minute less than the package's lowest time.
 Generously salt the boiling water (1 teaspoon salt per 4 cups).
+Cook pasta 1 minute less than the packageโ€™s lowest time.
 Before draining, scoop out a cup of water.
-Drain but don't rinse.
+Drain but donโ€™t rinse.

-• Meanwhile, heat 1 tablespoon olive oil in a large skillet over medium-high heat.
+• Meanwhile, heat 1 tablespoon olive oil in a large pan over medium-high heat.
 Add the sausage, 1/2 teaspoon each of salt and pepper, and cook until mostly browned, crumbling with a wooden spoon.
 Add minced garlic, Italian seasoning, and red pepper flakes.

-• Continue cooking until the sausage is fully cooked.
-Add 1/3 cup chicken broth and a can of tomato puree.
-Cook for 1-3 minutes, scraping the skillet bottom to release browned bits and slightly thicken the sauce.
+• Continue cooking until sausage is fully cooked.
+Add chicken broth and tomato puree.
+Cook for 1โ€“3 minutes, scraping the pan bottom to release browned bits and slightly thicken the sauce.

 • Reduce heat to low.
-Add 1 1/2 cups half-and-half and 1/3 cup Parmesan cheese.
-Stir until melted, then simmer for 3-5 minutes until thickened.
+Add half-and-half and Parmesan.
+Stir until melted, then simmer for 3โ€“5 minutes until thickened.

 • Serve immediately!
 If desired, garnish plates with additional Parmesan cheese.